16 Data Analyst Skills Employers Love to See

 On a big-picture scale, data analysts collaborate with company leaders to determine how the latest data insights can guide the company in moving forward toward its objectives.

 Now that you’ve seen a breakdown of the top data analyst skills, you may be surprised to see that you already have some of the qualities employers are looking for.
-If you’re considering pursuing this technology career, first get the inside scoop with these “5 Insights You Won’t Find in the Data Analyst Job Description.”
+If you’re considering pursuing this technology career, learn about your potential next steps with our article “How to Become a Data Analyst: A Beginner’s Guide.”

 Python is a registered trademark of The Python Software Foundation.